Rockamam6750/SySInfo/README.md

-# C++ simple windows console aplication by Rockamam6750
+# SySInfo simples windows console application

 ## A Functional simple proyect written in C++ showing how to create a console aplication can get windows system information